"""

 if interp_code == 1:

-# Exponential interpolation/extrapolation (multiplicative)
+# Piecewise-exponential interpolation/extrapolation (multiplicative)

 ratio_high = high_val / nominal